Many or all companies we feature compensate us. Compensation and editorial

 The ideal scenario for when you can use a HELOC or home equity loan for a down payment is when you’re looking to buy another home in addition to your primary residence.
 Typically, this falls into two scenarios:

-1. You plan to purchase a new home as an investment property.
-You can tap into the equity of your current home to use it as a down payment on the purchase of the new property.
+You can tap into the equity of your current home to use it as a down payment on the new property.

 Among several factors, the loan or credit line you’ll get depends on the equity you have in your current home and the lender’s requirements.
 You will often need sufficient equity in your current home to cover at least 20% of the cost of the new home.